Parent page: Managed Projects

 Use the Make Available Online dialog to change the project Name and add a Description.
 By default, the name will be that of the original project.

-Click the Advanced link to expose the Folder field.
+Click the dialog's Advanced link to expose the Folder field.
 This field is used to specify where the folder for the mirrored project – within the Workspace's folder structure – is to be created.
 The default path for new projects is specified on the Admin – Settings – Projects page of the Workspace's browser interface (by default, this will be

 Projects\<ProjectName>).
 Click the button to browse to and select a different server folder, if required.

-With the properties for the mirrored project defined as required in the Make Available Online dialog, click OK.
+With the properties for the project transition defined as required in the Make Available Online dialog, click OK.
 Projects that have been made available online – in the Workspace – will be shown in the Altium Designer Projects panel as follows:

 Simple Sync States